Understanding and Setting Proper Pinion Angle

-The pinion angle is simply the angle between the rear end’s pinion shaft and a true horizontal line.
-The transmission angle is the angle between the transmission’s tail shaft and a true horizontal line.
+The pinion angle is the angle between the rear differential’s pinion shaft and a true horizontal line.
+The transmission angle is the angle between the transmission or transfer case output shaft and a true horizontal line.
+These two angles work together to determine the driveline’s operating geometry.

 The u-joint operating angle is the angle formed by two yokes connected by a cross and bearing kit.
 There are two kinds of u-joint angles.